-Note - if you perform multiple roles in Surf Life Saving, please ensure you check the flowchart and obtain a WWCC where needed.
+If you perform multiple roles in surf life saving, please check all the roles that may apply to you and obtain a WWCC where needed.

 All Member WWCC Requests

 Asking someone who is covered by an exemption under the Child Protection (Working with Children) Act 2012 to complete a WWCC means that you are not compliant with the legislation.
 If you are not compliant with the legislation, you may be contacted by the Office of the Children's Guardian and given a timeline within which to become compliant.
 If you do not comply according to the timelines, the matter can escalate, and penalties may apply.